§15. Criminal history review

 shall mean the governing authority of any public elementary or secondary school.

-E.(1) An administrator, teacher, or other school employee upon his final conviction
+D.(1)(a) An administrator, teacher, or other school employee upon his final

-or plea of guilty or nolo contendere to any criminal offense, excluding traffic offenses, shall
+conviction of or plea of guilty or nolo contendere to any criminal offense, excluding traffic

-report the fact of his conviction or plea to his employer within forty-eight hours of the
+offenses, shall report the fact of his conviction or plea to his employer and to the department

 conviction or plea of guilty or nolo contendere.